No, It Isn't: Background

 "No It Isn't" was directly inspired by the breakup of Hoppus and Barker's former musical outfit, Blink-182.
 The trio embarked on a fall 2004 European tour, during which DeLonge felt increasingly conflicted both about his creative freedom within the group and the toll touring was taking on his family life.
 He eventually expressed his desire to take a half-year respite from touring in order to spend more time with family.
 Hoppus and Barker were dismayed by his decision, which they felt was an overly long break.
-DeLonge did not blame his bandmates for being disappointed with his requests, but was dismayed that they could not seemingly understand.
+DeLonge did not blame his bandmates for being disappointed with his requests, but was dismayed that they seemingly could not understand.
 Following the 2004 Indian Ocean earthquake, DeLonge agreed to perform at Music for Relief's Concert for South Asia, a benefit show to aid victims.
 Further arguments ensued during rehearsals, rooted in the band members’ increasing paranoia and bitterness toward one another.
-He considered his bandmates’ priorities "mad, mad different," coming to the conclusion that the trio had simply grew apart as they aged, had families, and reached fame.
+He considered his bandmates’ priorities "mad, mad different," coming to the conclusion that the trio had simply grown apart as they aged, had families, and reached fame.
 The breakdown in communication led to heated exchanges, resulting in his exit from the group.
 Geffen announced on February 22, 2005 that Blink-182 would be going on an "indefinite hiatus," and label president Jordan Schur reportedly told Barker that "any press you do, make sure you say everything is cool."